jiwang6/CyS-431/README.md

 ### Homework 1

 I decided to this this entire homework in a Jupyter notebook because I thought I would get extra credit.
 I did not get extra credit but learned a lot about inline LaTeX.
-It was not worth
+It was not worth.

 Anyway, HW-1 focused on classical ciphers and basic entropy.